-SECTION 3 With Of the program participants and households assisted, enter the i number that: Program Participants Total Persons Assisted Now have new access to this service or benefit: Now have improved access to this service or benefit: Now receive a service or benefit that is no longer substandard: l: TOTAL HOUSEHOLDS ASSISTED If applicable, e.g. for public facilities assisted with CDBG funds, indicate the number who • Now have new access to this type of public facility or infrastructure improvement: Now have improved access to this type of public facility or infrastructure improvement: Now are served by public facility or infrastructure that is no longer substandard: Total TOTAL HOUSEHOLDS ASSISTED l: Certification : I certify that this information is true and accurately agency records.
-Contact Person (Print Name): Email: Phone: Signature: Date:
+SECTION 3 Of the program participants and households assisted, enter the n Program Participants Total Persons Assisted Now have new access to this service or benefit: Now have improved access to this service or benefit: Now receive a service or benefit that is no longer substandard: Total • TOTAL HOUSEHOLDS ASSISTED If applicable, e.g. for public facilities assisted with CDBG funds, indicate the 1 number who: Now have new access to this type of public facility or infrastructure improvement: Now have improved access to this type of public facility or infrastructure improvement: Now are served by public facility or infrastructure that is no longer substandard: Total TOTAL HOUSEHOLDS ASSISTED : Certification : I certify that this information is true and accurately agency records. ntained in Contact Person (Print Name): Email: Phone: Signature: Date: